Discipline and determination: Tla-o-qui-aht man launches barber business following COVID employment crisis

 “I envisioned it to be a cool, funky little company,” says Quick, who designed the space.
 “It’s a good location, smack dab on the main drag into Tofino,” said Quick.

-It’s location that promises a steady flow of walk-in business during the busy tourist season.
+It’s a location that promises a steady flow of walk-in business during the busy tourist season.

 Quick, 48, was born in Tofino General Hospital.
 He comes from the Masso family of Tla-o-qui-aht.
 He spent many years at the Meares Island village of Opitsaht before moving to Port Alberni for a short time.
 Quick says he spent more than 30 years in the restaurant service industry until the COVID pandemic struck.